+Isn’t that what my mortgage is for?
 If you’re looking for a home loan with money for renovation you’ll need to tap into the equity in your home.
 You’re essentially refinancing your home and increasing your loan amount to fund your home improvements.
 But there’s a catch.
 A few of them, actually.

 First of all, you need to think about your loan to value ratio (LVR) – how much is your house worth compared to how much you still owe?
 If you have a high LVR (where you still owe most of its value) you won’t have the equity available.

 Secondly, by rolling your renovations costs into your home loan, you now have a bigger mortgage.
 You’ll be repaying these borrowings for the life of the loan – that could be up to 30 years.
-What might seem like a just a small difference to your repayments now can add up over time, costing your more in the long run.
+What might seem like just a small difference to your repayments now can add up over time, costing you more in the long run.